 Please email these documents (transcript and personal statement/curriculum vitae) in PDF format to firstname.lastname@example.org, with the subject header “Howell and Brelsford Awards.”
 We will confirm receipt.

 To be eligible for the Distinction in Research and Creative Works designation on the diploma and transcript, students must be in good academic standing, have a cumulative GPA of at least 3.30 in courses completed at Rice, and provide a letter of support from a faculty member.
-The award will be granted to graduating seniors whose research efforts and/or creative works relevant to psychology demonstrate the very highest levels of achievement and commitment.
-A variety of research, design and other creative projects will be considered for the award.
+The designation will be granted to graduating seniors whose research efforts and/or creative works relevant to psychology demonstrate the very highest levels of achievement and commitment.
+A variety of research, design, and other creative projects will be considered for the award.
 An honors thesis is not required to achieve distinction, nor does it guarantee the distinction.

 Please email these documents (cover letter, faculty recommendation letter, and student work) in PDF format to email@example.com, with the subject header “Distinction in Research and Creative Works.”
 We will confirm receipt.

 The Jenessa Shapiro Prize for Best Honors Thesis is awarded each year to the undergraduate senior who has completed the best honors thesis in the Department of Psychological Sciences, with preference given to students who are planning to attend graduate school to obtain a Ph.D. in psychology.
 If you have completed an honors thesis you will be automatically considered for this award, so no application is necessary.